-An important restriction regarding resultative constructions relates to the claim that there can only be one result state predicated in a single clause (Goldberg 1991, 1995; Tenny 1987, 1994; Levin & Rappaport Hovav 1995; Tortora 1998; Rappaport Hovav 2008, 2014).
-This restriction is apparently supported by the fact that two distinct result states in a single clause are not possible, e.g. \John wiped the table clean dry (cf. John wiped the table clean/dry).
-In this respect, Tenny (1987: 190) claims that "there may be at most one 'delimiting' associated with a verb phrase", where an eventuality can be delimited as a result of the meaning of the verb (e.g. John died in 3 minutes/#for 3 minutes), or through the use of a result phrase (e.g. John wiped the table clean in 3 minutes/#for 3 minutes).
+An important restriction regarding resultative constructions relates to the claim that there can only be one result state predicated in a single clause (Goldberg, 1991, 1995; Tenny, 1987, 1994; Levin & Rappaport Hovav, 1995; Tortora, 1998; Rappaport Hovav, 2008, 2014).
+This restriction is apparently supported by the fact that two distinct result states in a single clause do not appear to be possible, e.g., John wiped the table clean dry (cf. John wiped the table clean/dry).
+In this respect, Tenny (1987: 190) claims that "there may be at most one 'delimiting' associated with a verb phrase", where an eventuality can be delimited as a result of the meaning of the verb (e.g., John died in 3 minutes/#for 3 minutes), or through the use of a result phrase (e.g., John wiped the table clean in 3 minutes/#for 3 minutes).
 In a similar vein, Goldberg (1991: 368) argues that "if an argument x refers to a physical object, then more than one distinct path [= a result state, JA] cannot be predicated of x within a single clause."
-Although this restriction has been formulated in different ways by different authors, e.g., the Single Delimiting Constraint by Tortora (1998) or the Single Development Constraint by Matsumoto (2006), they all boil down to restricting the number of distinct result states that can be predicated of an entity in a single clause.
+Although this restriction has been formulated in different ways by different authors, e.g., the Single Delimiting Constraint by Tortora (1998), or the Single Development Constraint by Matsumoto (2006), they all boil down to restricting the number of distinct result states that can be predicated in a single clause.

 In the present paper, I provide naturally-occurring data that challenge such a widely-accepted restriction on resultative constructions.
-More specifically, I focus on so-called result verbs, i.e. verbs encoding changes of state and location (e.g. break, smash, freeze etc., see Rappaport Hovav & Levin 2010), and the types of result phrases they combine with.
-Contra Rappaport Hovav & Levin (2010), I
+More specifically, I focus on so-called result verbs, i.e., verbs encoding changes of state and location (e.g., break, smash, freeze etc., see Rappaport Hovav & Levin, 2010), and the types of result phrases they combine with.
+Contra Rappaport Hovav & Levin (2010), I show that result verbs can combine with result phrases denoting distinct result states than the one encoded by the result verb.
+Consequently, this shows that semantically two result states can be predicated of the

-\ I am grateful to Víctor Acedo-Matellán, Alessandro Bigolin, Josep M. Fontana and Jaume Mateu for useful discussions about the present work.
+^{} I am grateful to Víctor Acedo-Matellán, Alessandro Bigolin, Josep M. Fontana and Jaume Mateu for useful discussions about the present work.
 This work is supported by the project Connecting Conceptual and Referential Models of Meaning 2 (CONNECT 2) (PI: Louise McNally) from the Ministerio de Economía y Competitividad (FFI2016-76045-P) (AEI/MINEICO/FEDER, UE) and also by an ICREA Academia award to Louise McNally.
 All errors are my own.

-show that result verbs can combine with result phrases denoting distinct result states than the one encoded by the result verb.
-Consequently, this shows that semantically two result states can be predicated of the same entity in a single clause-the result state encoded by the verb and the one denoted by the result phrase-contra Tenny (1987), Goldberg (1991), Levin & Rappaport Hovav (1995), among others.
-I propose that the grammatical restriction on the number of result states that can be predicated in a single clause is a syntactic restriction regarding event structure, i.e. structurally there can only be one overt predicate denoting a result state (either a change of state or location) in a single clause.
-In more formal terms, adopting a neoconstructionist approach to argument/event structure, I propose that little v can select for a predicate denoting a change of state (e.g. an Adjective Phrase (AP)) or a change of location (e.g. a Prepositional Phrase (PP)), but never both in the same event structure.
+same entity in a single clause-the result state encoded by the verb and the one denoted by the result phrase-contra Tenny (1987), Goldberg (1991), Levin & Rappaport Hovav (1995), among others.
+I propose that the grammatical restriction on the number of result states that can be predicated in a single clause is a (syntactic) restriction regarding the architecture of event structure, i.e., structurally there can only be one overt predicate denoting a result state (either a change of state or location) in a single clause.
+In more formal terms, adopting a neoconstructionist approach to argument/event structure, I propose that little v selects for one result predicate as its complement denoting either a change of state (e.g., an Adjective Phrase (AP)) or a change of location (e.g., a Prepositional Phrase (PP)), but never both in the same event structure.